IlanKro/DressMeTest/README.md

 # Known bugs

 -   There's a problem with mobx persist, due to the time constraint so far I couldn't find a solution it's a console bug, refreshing the pages just doesn't work too well, so avoid that.
+-   The color sorting might not work, the size one works.